 I grew up with a family that confused acceptance with personal image.
 I’m sure I’m not alone but this was a very cold environment to be raised in.
 It seemed as though the women in my family were always shopping.
 I can remember many a trip to the local department store rummaging around for clothing when we already had a house full of clothing.
 It’s all a bit sad and this was where I felt a lack of self-worth growing up.
 That and the large amount of trauma, neglect and abuse I’ve experienced.

 So “No Labels Living” is really a place to make the U turn from fear-based thinking, to wholeness of being.
 Not through shopping, but through cutting out the things we don’t really need in our lives and instead, leave their void filled with a few, well thought out, expertly crafted items or more importantly, relationships, so we can get to the heart of what’s important to us.
 Living the life that makes us happy and leaves us whole.

 It’s a lifestyle that’s based on; sustainability, cleanliness and a well-organized living space, that imbues life into all of its facets while fitting each person’s unique personality.
 I think and feel that too many people are afraid of confronting the person they are, the one they would find if they stopped, cultivated and cared for the life they find right here.
 Which is unfortunate because they would be creating a more comforting place in life for themselves and those around them.

-And it’s this that drives the fear-based decision making, “I need to be accepted by those I find to be whole and complete in order to be complete”, not realizing those we assume are “whole and complete” are searching for the same things we are.
-So, we focus on the things they wear, do and drive instead of looking at how we want to be.
-It may not be sexy, but who we are is so much more than how we look on Facebook, or how we look in the new fashion trend.
+And it’s this that drives the fear-based decision making.
+The “I need to be accepted by those I find to be whole and complete in order to be complete”, not realizing those we assume are “whole and complete” are searching for the same things we are.
+So we focus on the things they wear, do and drive instead of looking at how we want to be in relationship with each other.
+It may not be sexy, but who we are is so much more than how we look on Facebook, or what we look in the latest fashion trend.